 It is also home to several California palm oases and remnants of historic old mines and ranches.

 Thinking about a visit to Joshua Tree National Park?

 Read on for the best things to do in Joshua Tree, plus things to know before you go!

-The park features on our epic four-week California road trip itinerary.
-Its stark rocky landscapes, diverse flora and fauna, and colorful history make it a worthwhile stop on any Southern California itinerary.
+Its stark rocky landscapes, diverse flora and fauna, and colorful history make it a worthwhile stop on any Palm Springs itinerary or Southern California itinerary.

-Let’s get started on discovering all the awesome activities awaiting you at Joshua Tree!
+Let’s get started discovering all the awesome activities awaiting you at Joshua Tree!